THYROID / IODINE TEST

 Iodine deficiency is becoming widespread, so too are thyroid problems.

-An easy way to find out if your iodine level is low is to get a tincture of iodine.
-Put 3 drops anywhere on the inner arm, rubbing them in with the dropper.
-If the patch fades within a few hours it means there is a deficiency.
-Alternatively, have a blood test.
+A simple method to determine if your iodine levels are low is to use a tincture of iodine.
+Apply 3 drops to any area on the inner arm, gently rubbing them in with the dropper.
+If the patch disappears within a few hours, this indicates a deficiency.
+Alternatively, you can opt for a blood test.

 The Iodine Protocol is vital - see Stop The Thyroid Madness.